Teletone/Teletone/README.md

 # Donate

-Research shows that very few people have the gift of generosity, so we won't ask for money anymore.
-Instead, write an email to teletone@skiff.com if you need a telegram (or discord) bot, and we can develop you any bot for your bucks!
+A fool waits for money from heaven, but a smart man works.
+Write an email to teletone@skiff.com if you need a telegram (or discord) bot, and I can develop you any bot for your money

 # Testing